twonth/winning-at-windows/README.md

 * [Mp3tag](https://www.mp3tag.de/en/): easily edit audio files' metadata.
 Useful when you notice that only half of an album's MP3s are displaying the correct cover art.

-* [Veeam Agent](https://www.veeam.com/windows-endpoint-server-backup-free.html): painless and brainless incremental backups of your entire system.
-And free!
+* [Veeam Agent](https://www.veeam.com/windows-endpoint-server-backup-free.html): totally painless way to manage incremental backups of your entire system.
+Free!

 ## Usability/Quality of life enhancements